fflch/collapse_text_temporario/README.txt

 a class into the fieldset, allowing sites to have different fieldsets with different semantic meanings.

+Note that in Drupal 7 the title and style options need to be surrounded with quotes.

 You may also override theme_collapse_text_fieldset() if you want to do custom theming.